LinVulpes/GoodShoe/README.md

 **GoodShoe**, a modern online store for sports shoes built as a full-stack web application using ASP .NET Core and Bootstrap.
 This project aims to recreate a real-world e-commerce platform designed to showcase and sell sport shoes.

-You can follow this link to view our website : goodshoe.runasp.net
+You can follow this link to view our website: [goodshoe.runasp.net] (http://goodshoe.runasp.net)

 ![HomeScreen Page](homescreen.png)